 Management Fee and Annual Bonus Opportunity.
-Under the Management Agreement, the Company pays a monthly management fee equal to \$208,333 per month (the same rate as in the Original Agreement), subject to a 3% annual increase effective as of April 1 of each year during the term (the first annual increase occurred as of April 1, 2012).
-In addition to the monthly management fee, ZelnickMedia receives an annual bonus, subject to the achievement by the Company of certain performance thresholds, in respect of each of the four fiscal years ending March 31, 2012, 2013, 2014 and 2015, as well as a pro-rated annual bonus for the period between March 31, 2015 and May 31, 2015.
-For the fiscal year ending March 31, 2013, the annual bonus opportunity amount ranged from \$0 (at 80% of the Target, as defined in the Management Agreement) to \$3,500,000 (at 150% of the Target or greater).
-The annual bonus opportunity amounts are subject to a 3% annual increase effective as of April 1 of each year during the term (the first annual increase occurred as of April 1, 2012).
-If the Management Agreement is terminated by the Company without Cause (as defined in the Management Agreement) or by ZelnickMedia for Good Reason (as defined in the Management Agreement) (whether before or after a Change in Control (as defined in the Management Agreement)), ZelnickMedia is entitled to be paid on the date of termination an amount equal to the lesser of (i) all management fees that would have been paid through May 31, 2015, plus the amount of all annual bonuses not yet accrued or paid that would have been payable in respect of any fiscal year through May 31, 2015, assuming 100% of the Target is met in each such fiscal year and (ii) three times the sum of the then-current per annum management fee plus the then-current 100% Target bonus amount.
+Under the 2014 Management Agreement, the Company pays a monthly management fee equal to \$247,500 per month (\$2,970,000 annualized).
+The management fee will not be increased or decreased during the term of the 2014 Management Agreement.
+In addition to the monthly management fee, ZelnickMedia receives an annual bonus, subject to the achievement by the Company of certain performance thresholds in respect of each of the five fiscal years ending March 31, 2015, 2016, 2017, 2018 and 2019.
+For each fiscal year, the annual bonus opportunity ranges from \$0 (at 80% of the Target, as defined in the 2014 Management Agreement) to \$4,752,000 (at 150% of the Target or greater).
+The annual bonus opportunity will not be increased or decreased during the term of the 2014 Management Agreement.
+If the 2014 Management Agreement is terminated by the Company without Cause (as defined in the 2014 Management Agreement) or by ZelnickMedia for Good Reason (as defined in the 2014 Management Agreement) (whether before or after a Change in Control (as defined in the 2014 Management Agreement)), ZelnickMedia is entitled to be paid on the date of termination an amount equal to the sum of (i) the earned but unpaid portion of the management fee, (ii) any accrued but unpaid annual bonus for a completed fiscal year and (ii) three times the sum of the per annum management fee plus the Target bonus amount.

 Expense Reimbursement.
-Under the Management Agreement, ZelnickMedia is entitled to the reimbursement of reasonable out-of-pocket expenses in connection with the Management Agreement and the rendering of services thereunder.
+Under the 2014 Management Agreement, ZelnickMedia is entitled to the reimbursement of reasonable out-of-pocket expenses in connection with the 2014 Management Agreement and the rendering of services thereunder.